isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 **20. How does the cap on late payment interest rate and charges work?**

-* Once the Notification for Relief is served, all late payment interest and charges that are chargeable on arrears that accrued between 1 February and <a href="#19Novnote">19 November 2020</a> will be capped at an amount equal to 5% per annum of simple interest.
+* Once the Notification for Relief is served, all late payment interest and charges that are chargeable on arrears that accrued between 1 February 2020 and <a href="#19Novnote">31 January 2021</a> will be capped at an amount equal to 5% per annum of simple interest.

 * Please click [here](/covid19-relief/cap-on-late-payment-interest-charges) for illustrations on how the cap on late payment interest and charges work.